 John Corben, before he becomes Metallo, in the DCAUSuperman animated series.
 He has what he has because he didn't rat out Lex Luthor in the first episode, and Luthor makes sure he's well taken care of... so to speak.

-When Superman needed the Parasite's help to find a bomb, the Parasite was offered a TV inside his cell in exchange for his cooperation.
+When Superman needed the Parasite's help to find a bomb, the Parasite was offered a TV inside his cell (with cable, including the premium channels) in exchange for his cooperation.

 In The Simpsons, Homer, as a prison snitch, gets things like a plasma TV, a "Snitch Life" bling chain, and even a Segway from his "Mother".